-If you have any of these symptoms, tell your doctor about recent travels outside the country.
+If you have any of these symptoms, tell your doctor about any recent travels you may have taken outside the country.

 Typhoid is caused by bacteria called Salmonella typhi (S. typhi).
-It’s not the same bacterium that causes the foodborne illness Salmonella.
+It’s not the same bacterium that causes the foodborne illness salmonellosis (salmonella).

-Its main method of transmission is the oral-fecal route, generally spreading in contaminated water or food.
-It can also be passed through direct contact with an infected person.
+The main method of transmitting S. typhi is the oral-fecal route, generally spreading in contaminated water or food.
+It can also be passed through direct contact with a person who has a typhoid infection.

 Some regions have a higher incidence of typhoid.
-These include Africa, India, South America, and Southeast Asia.
+These include:

-When traveling to countries that have higher incidences of typhoid, it pays to follow these prevention tips:
+When traveling to countries that have higher incidences of typhoid, it helps to follow these prevention tips:

 Be careful about what you drink

-- buy bottled drinks whenever possible (carbonated water is safer than non-carbonated, be sure bottles are tightly sealed)
+- Buy bottled drinks whenever possible (carbonated water is safer than noncarbonated water, be sure bottles are tightly sealed).

-- non-bottled water should be boiled for one minute before drinking
+- Nonbottled water should be boiled for 1 minute before drinking.

 Watch what you eat